JnyJny/articles/python/packaging/article.md

 A Python package is, at its simplest, a directory with a `__init__.py` file in it.
 That's the signal to Python that "this directory is importable."
-But a _distributable_ package -- one you can share with the world -- needs a bit more structure:
+But a _distributable_ package -- one you can share with the world -- needs a bit more structure.

+The turning point came with [PEP 518][pep-518], which introduced `pyproject.toml` as a standard way to declare build requirements.
+Before that, Python packaging was a maze of `setup.py` scripts that had to import `setuptools` to declare that they depended on `setuptools` -- a bootstrapping problem that made everyone miserable.
+PEP 518 broke the cycle by giving projects a declarative file that tools could read _before_ executing any Python code.
+Later, [PEP 621][pep-621] standardized the `[project]` table for metadata, so your project name, version, and dependencies all live in one place regardless of which build tool you choose.

 ```
 my-project/